June 5 - Dinner on the Route du vin

 We ate an absolutely enormous open-air meal as the full daylight faded.

 By the time my coq fermier arrived, I wasn't hungry, but keeping Jane & Michael Stern in mind, I made an attempt.
-The dish was like coq au vin made with riesling, and loaded with mushroom.
-It came with a plate of roast potatoes, carrots and peas, and spaetzle.
-Jimmy isn't a big chicken eater, but he agreed it was the best dish of dinner.

 They served us each three desserts - assortments of rhubarb, apple, currant (all very popular there), and a kind of cake.
 Like the rest of the meal, what dessert lacked in refinement, in made up in freshness, simplicity, directness, and, it must be said again, quantity.